-Good news, everyone!
-Trick-or-treating is back.
-Nature is healing, etc. Still, unless vaccine proof is required at the door, fully uninhibited, spit-swapping indoor raves still aren’t at the top of our personal list this year.
-We'll look elsewhere for our thrills—to pumpkin patches and corn mazes, haunted houses and vintage shops to find the perfect costume and, when that's all done, we'll settle in with a nice horror movie or five.
-To help you piece together the perfect fall lineup, here's Portland Monthly classic guide to 13 Halloween flicks—goofy to ridiculous to horrifying—filmed in Oregon, many of which try (with varying degrees of success) to tap into our state’s particular brand of damp dread.
+As temperatures drop, we're hauling out our Halloween bucket lists, making stops at pumpkin patches, corn mazes, haunted houses, and vintage shops to find the perfect costume.
+When that's all done, we'll settle in with a nice horror movie or five.
+To help piece together the perfect hair-rising lineup, we've pulled together 13 Halloween flicks—goofy to ridiculous to horrifying—filmed in Oregon, many of which try (with varying degrees of success) to tap into our state’s particular brand of damp dread.

 This beloved late-’90s Disney Channel original inexplicably stars Debbie Reynolds as a witchy matriarch whose powers include dragging a bag behind her and turning a Tupperware full of chicken wings into live foul.
 Filmed in St. Helens and Scappoose (the former celebrates this fact with an annual month-long festival), we get a few loving shots of the Columbia River sprinkled among Party City costuming and world-building that includes gay werewolf hairdressers and walking tomato pincushions.
 In a tale as old as time, the Halloweentown sequels abandoned Oregon for greener, more Canadian pastures.
 Streaming on Disney+

 This is ultimately my list and I make the rules, but let me at least attempt to explain why these count as a single entry: only the sequel is set in the Beaver State, but both were at least partially shot here (the original’s indelible lighthouse is the Yaquina Bay light in Newport).
 You probably know the drill: Naomi Watts watches a cursed video tape and is marked for death; the girl who voices Lilo in Lilo & Stitch crawls out of a well.
 These fall on the milder, moodier side of the supernatural horror spectrum if you’re looking for atmosphere over buckets of blood, but be warned that only the first film makes an ounce of sense.
-The Ring streaming on Paramount+; The Ring Two available to rent via Apple TV
+The Ring streaming on Paramount+, The Ring Two streaming on HBO Max

 To put it bluntly: Green Room fuckin’ rules.
 The gorgeous, grungy slasher follows a punk band touring the PNW who encounter a coastal group of murderous neo-Nazis headed by a deliciously sinister Patrick Stewart.
 People from both camps get picked off one by one in increasingly gruesome ways, but nothing ever tilts into full-bore silliness: the movie is witty, tense, and confident, and it stands—in this writer’s opinion—as the Oregon horror gold standard.
-Streaming on Showtime; for rent or purchase via Apple TV, Amazon, and YouTube, among others
+Streaming on Showtime

-I recently rewatched the entire Twilight saga with my quarantine bad movie club, and though Catherine Hardwicke’s blue-soaked kickoff isn’t its finest entry (that would be the gratifyingly batshit Breaking Dawn Part 1), it’s certainly the angstiest.
+I recently rewatched the entire Twilight saga, and though Catherine Hardwicke’s blue-soaked kickoff isn’t its finest entry (that would be the gratifyingly batshit Breaking Dawn Part 1), it’s certainly the angstiest.
 The whole thing is drenched with lip-biting fog-laden mood—which the franchise’s later, Canadian-shot entries swap for studio sheen—and a lot of that atmosphere comes courtesy of handheld photography in locations like St. Helens, Vernonia, and the Columbia Gorge.
-Streaming on Netflix
+Streaming on Peacock Premium

 It’s no secret that Portland is something of a stop-motion mecca, and Coraline is probably its highest-profile feature-length production to date.
 Henry Selick’s harrowing, psychedelic adaptation of the Neil Gaiman novella—brought to life by the folks at Laika—has become a bona fide classic in the years since its 2009 release, and it’s not hard to see why: it’s scary as hell, stunning to look at, and talks to younger viewers at eye level without alienating their parents.
-Available to rent via Amazon Prime, YouTube, and elsewhere
+Streaming on Roku Channel, available to rent

 Laika's slightly lighter Halloween offering, for the sensitive souls (like me) who can only handle Coraline’s bone-deep jostle every once in a blue moon.
 The story concerns an 11 year-old medium in Massachusetts who has to save his town from a witch’s curse, and the voice cast includes Elaine Stritch, Anna Kendrick, Casey Affleck, and John Goodman.
 Paranorman is funny before it’s scary, and even the darkest moments are offset by a sense of restless invention.
 Streaming on Netflix